Usable-Security-and-Privacy-Lab/lets-auth-documentation/version0.2/serviceAuthentication.md

 # Service Authentication

-Service authentication begins with a client requesting either registration or login with a web service.
+Service authentication begins with a client requesting either registration or login with a relying party.

 ## Client Request

-To authenticate to a web service, the client requests a session object from the web server:
+To authenticate to a relying party, the client requests a session object from the web server:

-### client -> web service
+### client -> relying party

 | Method | Path               | Arguments |
 | ------ | ------------------ | --------- |